Closing Conducted by: | Attorneys, Title Companies, Escrow Companies |

 Redemption Period: Varies by County (6 Months - 1 Year)

 Prohibitively expensive housing will make long-term investments more attractive: Median home values in the Hawaii real estate market suggest profit margins are thin at the moment.
-However, the same high prices preventing many from buying are also forcing many to rent, which bodes incredibly well for investors.
-As long as prices remain high and inventory remains low, there’s a great chance rental properties will be the best exit strategies for investors to pursue.
+However, the same high prices preventing many from buying also force many to rent, which bodes incredibly well for landlords.
+As long as prices remain high and inventory remains low, there’s an excellent chance rental properties will be the best exit strategies for investors to pursue.

-Prices will continue to rise: Not unlike everywhere else in the country, real estate in Hawaii has seen its prices increase almost exponentially for seven consecutive years.
-The jump in home prices is largely attributed to a lack of inventory.
-Until the issue is addressed prices will most likely continue to rise, albeit at a slightly slower pace.
+Prices will continue to rise: Not unlike everywhere else in the country, real estate in Hawaii has seen its prices increase almost exponentially for nine consecutive years.
+The jump in home prices is primarily attributed to a lack of inventory.
+Until the issue is addressed, prices will most likely continue to rise, albeit at a slightly slower pace.